Hungarian conquest of the Carpathian Basin: Second phase (900–902)

 King Louis the Child held a meeting at Regensburg in 901 to introduce further measures against the Hungarians.
 Moravian envoys proposed peace between Moravia and East Francia, because the Hungarians had in the meantime plundered their country.
 A Hungarian army invading Carinthia was defeated in April 901, and Aventinus describes a defeat of the Hungarians by Margrave Luitpold at the river Fischa in the same year.

+The Annals of Fulda mentions multiple devastating raids done by the Hungarians in the territory of Moravia such as Staré Město and Nitra.

 Consolidation (902–907)

 The date when Moravia ceased to exist is uncertain, because there is no clear evidence either of the "existence of Moravia as a state" after 902 (Spinei) or of its fall.
 A short note in the Annales Alamannici refers to a "war with the Hungarians in Moravia" in 902, during which the "land (patria) succumbed", but this text is ambiguous.
 Alternatively, the so-called Raffelstetten Customs Regulations mentions the "markets of the Moravians" around 905.
 The Life of Saint Naum relates that the Hungarians occupied Moravia, adding that the Moravians who "were not captured by the Hungarians, ran to the Bulgars".
 Constantine Porphyrogenitus also connects the fall of Moravia to its occupation by the Hungarians.
 The destruction of the early medieval urban centers and fortresses at Szepestamásfalva (Spišské Tomášovce), Dévény and other places in modern Slovakia is dated to the period around 900.

 After the death of (...)
 [Svatopluk I, his sons] remained at peace for a year and then strife and rebellion fell upon them and they made a civil war against one another and the [Hungarians] came and utterly ruined them and possessed their country, in which even now [the Hungarians] live.
 And those of the folk who were left were scattered and fled for refuge to the adjacent nations, to the Bulgarians and [Hungarians] and Croats and to the rest of the nations.